-Apart from these, the only other important thing your service provider can detect is the fact that your actual online traffic is hidden from them.
+In essence, your service provider only knows that your actual online traffic is hidden from them.
 That means it loses access to the following information:

 - The websites you visit